HuntCoinDeveloper/huntcoin/doc/benchmarking.md

 Benchmarking
 ============

-Globaltoken Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Huntcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling globaltoken-core, the benchmarks can be run with:
+After compiling huntcoin-core, the benchmarks can be run with:

-    src/bench/bench_globaltoken
+    src/bench/bench_huntcoin

 The output will look similar to:
 ```